Fried Oysters - ☺♥

 I've wanted to have a good recipe for delicious fried oysters in Food Nirvana.
 The goal is to compensate for how difficult I have found it to find decent fried oysters in almost all restaurants.
 Frankly, they are sadly overcooked wherever I go, with fried coating that is way too dark, with only two notable exceptions during my adult years.
 My goal is to create the light colored yet crispy fried oysters that remain juicy and very tasty inside.
 Thus, I created a hybrid recipe from five of the best recipes I found on the Internet.

 Zowie!
 Superb!
 Just remember the frying time is very short ... like two minutes, one minute per side for medium size oysters, or about two minutes per side for large oysters, at a slightly lower temperature.
 Pale tan is your goal color.
-Don't worry, they will be deliciously crispy on the outside, and cooked through, but still juicy and tasty on the inside.
+Don't worry, they will be deliciously crispy on the outside, and sufficiently cooked through, but still juicy and tasty on the inside.

 How can I know they will be safe to eat?
 The single most important consideration is they are to be live and freshly shucked.
 Note that freshly shucked oysters are eaten raw ... without any problems (other than not having enough!).
 If the oysters you use are not freshly shucked then you must be certain you fry them long enough to be cooked all the way through, and that means increasing the frying times noted in this recipe by oyster size by an additional minute per side.
 That will make the fried coating somewhat darker but still okay.
 Just avoid overcooking by frying too long as that will degrade the quality/taste/texture of what you serve.